johandry/VeDeV/README.md

 - [ ] **Official Boxes**: Allow to use an existing box on Atlas or in the cloud instead of creating your own box.
 - [ ] **AWS**: Add Amazon Web Services as provider.
 - [ ] **CoreOS**: Add CoreOS in the list of Linux distributions.
+- [ ] **Sandbox**: Create dockerfiles provision and to create sandboxes for several kind of projects such as: NodeJS/AngularJS, Perl/Dancer, Ruby/Rails/Sinatra, etc...

 ## Why VeDeV?

-1. I use to develop the same project in Mac OS or Windows (CygWin).
-VeDeV help me to have a virtual box, a single development environment, no matter what OS I am using.
-2. Allows me to test my application in several Linux machines.
+VeDeV is an application to manage Packer and Vagrant, to build, initialize and start up virtual machines with the preferred Linux distribution.
+All this, to have a **non-lightweight** development environment to use Docker.
+VeDeV can be used instead of boot2docker but using the OS you want and using the advantages of vagrant.
+Advantages such as share the guest file system with the host.
+It is not lightweight, but this is an advantage, so we can use the guest OS for more than Docker stuff, maybe provision with Puppet and have a regular production environment.

+VeDeV can be used in Mac OS X or Windows (CygWin), this allow a developer or a team to use the same development environment in any platform.

+With VeDeV you can create several OS images to deploy, build and **test** your application.
+Then you can select which OS is better or modify your application to work fine in all of them.

-3. I can re-build the environment when there is a new version or packages update.
-Don't waste time during the provisioning, updating the vagrant machine.
+I can re-build the environment when there is a new OS version or many packages to update.
+Don't waste time during the provisioning, updating the vagrant machine, just re-build the vagrant box with the new OS version and with all the packages updated.
-4. We can use Docker on any Linux, including some light ones, but VeDeV allow me to use Docker on several 'heavy' and powerful Linux OS with no limitation of resources.
-5. The idea is to use Docker as provisioner for a development project but with VeDeV I can switch from Docker to Puppet or any other provisioner, using a powerful Linux OS.

 ## Thanks